 - Rehabilitation of High Hazard Potential Dams (HHPD) Grant Program

-- Considerations for Local Mitigation Planning Grant Subapplicants guides local communities and tribal subapplicants as they pursue planning grant funding under the Hazard Mitigation Assistance Program.
+- Considerations for Local Mitigation Planning Grant Subapplicants offers guidance to local communities seeking planning grant funding under the HMA Program.

 - Local Mitigation Plan Statement of Work is a sample Scope of Work for localities to reference as they start the planning process.

-Local jurisdictions interested in receiving funding from FEMA’s new Rehabilitation of High Hazard Potential Dams (HHPD) Grant Program must include all dam risk in FEMA-approved mitigation plans in accordance with the requirements set forth in the FY20 Notice of Funding Opportunity (NoFO).
+Local jurisdictions interested in funding from FEMA’s new Rehabilitation of High Hazard Potential Dams (HHPD) Grant Program must include all dam risk in FEMA-approved mitigation plans in accordance with the requirements set forth in the FY20 Notice of Funding Opportunity (NoFO).
 Similarly, nonprofit organizations seeking funds must be in a jurisdiction with a FEMA-approved local mitigation plan that includes all dam risks.
 HHPDs are dams that fail to meet minimum dam safety standards and pose an unacceptable risk to the public.
 Resources include: